-Access to a 24-hour confidential helpline service to women and agencies/family/ friends ringing on behalf of women who are looking for information about aspects of their current situation.
+Access to a 24-hour confidential helpline service to women and agencies, family and/or friends ringing on behalf of women who are looking for information about aspects of their current situation.
+The helpline offers:

-- Practical and emotional support to women who have or are experiencing physical, emotional, sexual and/or financial abuse. - Advice and assistance on legal, housing, social welfare, rights and entitlements, budgeting. - Information, advocacy and referral to appropriate services. - Referral to refuge.
+- Practical and emotional support to women who have or are experiencing physical, emotional, sexual and/or financial abuse. - Advice and assistance on legal, housing, social welfare, rights and entitlements and budgeting. - Information, advocacy and referral to appropriate services. - Referral to refuge.